Hackers trigger panic, missteps when advisers fail to plan

 Wade Chessman, president of Chessman Wealth Strategies Inc in Dallas, subscribes to a service that monitors his systems for viruses.
 A local company also services his computers.

-They would be his first lines of defence to hacking, a response that would likely mirror that of other small firms.
+They would be his first lines of defense to hacking, a response that would likely mirror that of other small firms.
 "I'd probably scream like a little girl and call them," Chessman said.

 A general plan and swift action may appease regulators, but technology experts suggest fine-tuning.